-The 14th August mudslide and flooding Incidents claimed the lives of over 500 people and left thousands homeless.
+The August 2017 mudslide and flooding Incidents claimed the lives of over 500 people and left thousands homeless.
 The majority affected individuals are women and girls who get their livelihoods from small and medium sized (SMEs) enterprises.
 These women and girls are in dare need of urgent recovery from the disaster.

 The entrepreneurship training program was provided to people from the most affected communities, including Culvert, Dwarzark, Kamayama, Kanikay, Kaningo and Regent.

 The training program provided support in the areas of business plan development, market information management as well as general business and financial management capacity building.
 The intervention consisted of the implementation of a fully comprehensive business development and knowledge transfer training which will lead to the establishment of small or medium enterprises (SMEs) as a means of providing livelihood incomes to the survivors.